airpodsreplicas/airreps/docs/links/airpods-2.md

 > Alibaba orders are not shipped with Apple boxes, use one of the websites or Weidian links instead if you wish to receive your AirPods with a [branded box.](https://airpodsreplicas.com/introduction/packaging#apple-logo-box)

 ::: tip
 Choosing a Weidian link requires the use of an agent for shipping.
 We recommend this option only if you wish to consolidate shipping with other items and are familiar with agent platforms.
-If you're looking for an agent, we recommend [MuleBuy.](https://airreps.link/mulebuy)
 :::